 Speaker: Hans Rosling at TED

-It is also a really popular video online with over 3,58,000 views.
+It is also a really popular video online with over 2 Million views.
 You may choose to show only part of the video as a 20 minute video is too long to highlight this one point.

 You can follow this video with a practice session of opening presentations strongly.

-This video can be followed by an exercise in your classroom for participants or follow your presentation training material on creating a strong opening.
+This video can be followed by an exercise in your classroom for participants on creating a strong self-introduction.

 Speaker: Nancy Duarte of Duarte Design